prafull01/helm-charts/docs/RFCs/19042021_self_signed_certificates.md

 ## Certificate Generation cases during helm upgrade:

 In case of helm upgrade:

+* User has given CA and changes contents of the CA secret:
+  * Check if the current value `resourceVersion` or hast matches with the annotation value. if annotation does not match, so this is a new CA scenario.
+* User has given CA and changes the secret name:
+  * Annotation will not be found, so this is a new CA scenario.
+* User had not given CA previously, but now has given the CA:
+  * Annotation will not be found, so this is a new CA scenario
+* If user changes duration of CA:
+  * Identify and compare using existing annotation on CA secret and current value, this will be a case for certificate rotation.
+This will only be case when the CA is managed-by cockroach db.
+* User changes duration of all certificates:
+  * Compare old and new CA duration from CA secret annotation values and current value.
+This will be a case for certificate rotation.
+  * Rotate CA certificate and add an annotation on CA secret with the date of rotation.
+  * Add annotations on node and client certs specifying the new expected duration and `to-be-rotated: true`.
+  * These secret certificates will be renewed in next cron cycle and `to-be-rotated:true` and expected duration annotations will be removed.
+* User only changes the duration of either node or client certificate:
+  * Identify and compare duration with existing annotation value and current value and renew node or client certificate.
-* if certificate management method is changed from cert generation to `cert-manager` or `default manual k8s CSR approval`, do nothing as this `pre-install` job  won't be triggered.
+* User certificate management method is changed from cert generation to `cert-manager` or `default manual k8s CSR approval`:

-* if same cert management method is used, then `pre-install` job will check:
-  * When `caCertDuration`, `nodeCertDuration` or `clientCertDuration` is changed:
-    * if any of the certificate duration is decreased:
-      * TODO: What to do when any of the cert duration is decreased compared to last value
-    * if `caCertDuration` is increased:
-      * generate new CA. Sign nodeCert and clientCert with the new CA and trigger refresh command.
-    * if `nodeCertDuration` is increased:
-      * generate  new nodeCert and trigger refresh command
-    * if `clientCertDuration`is increased:
-      * generate new clientCert.

-  * When value of `caProvided` is changed:
-    * if certificate management method is changed from cert generation to `custom user CA`, generate new nodeCert and clientCert singed by custom user CA and trigger refresh CA.
+  * Do nothing as this `pre-install` job  won't be triggered.

+## Periodic Rotation scenarios:
+* CA cert is near expiry: This will be identified using the generation time put on the CA secret.
+This will lead to cert rotation scenario.
+* Node or client cert near expiry: This will be identified using the generation time put on the respective secret.
+This will lead to regeneration of node or client certificate

+### Certificate Rotation scenario:

+* Only renew CA cert by combining new CA along with the old CA.
+* Add annotation on CA secret with the date of rotation.
+* Add annotations on node and client certs`to-be-rotated: true`.
+* Do not process node and client cert.
+* On next scheduled iteration, if `to-be-rotated: true` annotation found , then we renew of node or client certificate remove the annotation from.
+* Remove `to-be-rotated: true` from nodeSecret and client Secret.

+`Not required`
 `TODO: Do we need to check below conditions if same cert generation method is used and duration is also?
      I think CA secret, nodeSecret and clientSecret are already populated with certificate info, and no need to update cert.
 Discuss`